Microsoft/azure-docs.pt-pt/articles/azure-monitor/learn/tutorial-resource-logs.md

 ## <a name="log-in-to-azure"></a>Iniciar sessão no Azure
-Inicie sessão no portal do Azure em [https://portal.azure.com](https://portal.azure.com).
+Faça login no portal [https://portal.azure.com](https://portal.azure.com)Azure em .

 ## <a name="create-a-workspace"></a>Criar uma área de trabalho